 Filters are an essential part of the DN and the unit should never be operated without properly installed filters.
 Filters are typically shipped installed in the unit.
-The standard filter is a 2 inch thick MERV 8.
-Optionally available are 2 inch thick or 4 inch thick MERV 13 filters, and 2 inch or 4 inch thick MERV 14.
+The standard filter is a 2" thick MERV 8.
+Optionally available are 2" thick or 4" thick MERV 13 filters, and 2" or 4" thick MERV 14.